 - Monitoring the increase, stability and decrease in numbers of lions, African wild dogs, cheetahs and other wildlife such as leopards, buffalo, elephants, rhinos, spotted and brown hyenas and vultures.

 - Nocturnal monitoring of lions and camera traps.

 - Placing, monitoring and collecting camera traps located throughout the reserve.

 - Conducting game counts of the reserve's wildlife populations.

 - Carrying out vegetation surveys.

 - Assisting in the removal of invasive plant species and leftover fencing wires.

 - Helping to trim back vegetation encroaching on the reserve's infrastructure.

-- Accompanying experience anti-poaching rangers on their daily patrols.
+- Accompanying experienced anti-poaching rangers on their daily patrols.

-- Recording the activities of wildlife at key areas to identify potential poaching point vulnerabilities.
+- Recording the activities of wildlife in key areas to identify potential poaching point vulnerabilities.